popgenmethods/momi2/README.md

 ```
 in the top-level directory of momi (where "setup.py" lives).

+### Troubleshooting

-If you have problem installing or running, it's probably because of your C compiler.
+If you have problem installing on OSX, it's likely due to your C compiler.
 The default C compiler in OSX does not support OpenMP and thus will break.
-I've also sometimes run into issues with Anaconda Python on Linux
-because of the old gcc-4 used to compile it (however I can no longer reproduce this error).

 In case you are having issues with the C compiler, it is recommended
 to install and run momi in a virtual environment with a compatible
 C compiler.
 For example, if you use Anaconda Python, you can do the
 following:

-1. Create a new virtual environment named `momi2_env` with `conda create -n momi2_env python=3.5 anaconda` (alternatively, you can use `python=2.7 anaconda`).
+1. Create a new virtual environment named `momi2_env` with `conda create -n momi2_env python=3.6 anaconda`.
 2. Switch to the environment with `source activate momi2_env`
 3. Install the Anaconda distribution of `gcc` with `conda install gcc`.
 Note this will clobber your system `gcc`, which is why we are doing this in a virtual environment.
 4. Install extra dependencies such as `einsum2` and `autograd`.